 - Must be in good standing with all Honor's Program eligibility requirements

 - Must be enrolled in a minimum of 1 Honor's course during the semester(s) in which awarded

 For more information about this scholarship, please contact the Honors Program.

-Members of the honors program have access to an exclusive study lounge.
-Located in the main entrance hallway in Burns Hall, room 2237, the study lounge is equipped with a computer station and a larger lounge area with couches, a refrigerator, and other amenities.
-The lounge provides a quiet place to study as well as a place to relax and get to know other program members.
+Members of the honors program have access to an exclusive study area.
+Located on the second floor of Burns Hall, room 2237, the study area is equipped with a computer station and a larger lounge area with couches, a refrigerator, and other amenities.
+The area provides a quiet place to study as well as a place to relax and get to know other program members.